“Public Opinion and Identity.” Southwestern Social Science Association, April 16, 2021 (Virtual Panel Chair/Discussant). New Orleans, LA.

 “Two Courts, Two Methods, and One Free Speech Clause.”
-Presentation scheduled for the 2018 Meeting of the Southwestern Political Science Association.
-October 10-13, 2018.
+Panel paper presentation; Southwestern Political Science Association.
+October 11, 2018.
 Orlando, FL.

 “Deciding Not to Decide: Cert.
 Denials and the First Amendment.” iPoster presentation at the 2016 Meeting of the American Political Science Association.
 September 1-4, 2016.
 Philadelphia, PA.